Search

 The Holocaust in Film and Literature

 This class studies how art, literature, film, and other media can help us to gain a perspective on one of the most horrific events in human history, the Holocaust: the genocidal murder of more than six million men, women, and children (mostly Jewish) under the Nazi regime during World War II.
 We will also examine the theoretical questions involved in any attempt to capture what appears to be beyond our comprehension, in terms of moral outrage and the sheer scale, inhumanity, and bureaucratic efficiency.
-To this end we will study literary works, such as Primo Levi’s Survival in Auschwitz, films such as Steven Spielberg’s Schindler’s List, Roman Polanski’s The Pianist, and Roberto Benigni’s Life is Beautiful, as well as photographs, poems, artworks, installations, museum architecture, the design of monuments and other artifacts.
-We will also examine questions of memorialization (Holocaust museums and memorials), national guilt, survivor’s guilt, stigmatization, and the ethics of historical representation.

 JST 140

-The History of the Israel-Palestine Conflict (1917 – Present)
+The History of the Israel-Palestine Conflict, 1917–Present

 This course covers the origins of the Israeli-Palestinian conflict and how the issues at stake changed over time, up to the present day.
 The course situates the conflict in the history of the Middle East and the larger context of international relations, including the Cold War and the end of the Cold War.
 Topics include regional warfare and its significance, efforts at peacemaking, and social, economic, and cultural developments among Israelis and Palestinians.